kwlwman2/Plot_Stock_Price/README.md

 plot_stock(['CRM','AAPL','TWTR'], '2009-01-01','2019-01-01')

 ```
-  You can just copy this code and have a try in your Python IDE, please make sure that you have installed
+  You can just copy these codes and have a try in your Python IDE, please make sure that you have installed
-matplotlib and pandas_datareader if not, you can just simply copy and paste this command to your Mac terminal
+both matplotlib and pandas_datareader.
+If not, you can just simply copy and paste this command to your Mac terminal

 ```bat
 pip install matplotlib
 pip install pandas_datareader
 ```

+  Here are the results after running the python scripts

 ![Result](https://raw.githubusercontent.com/kwlwman2/Plot_Stock_Price/master/Result.png)

+## Limitations & Improvement
+  The chart is very simple and easy to read.
+However, I will try to add more powerful functions like interactive interface, and scroll bar, which is used to view days of moving average.
+Because as you can see, the chart contains many swings, and these ups and downs could be smoothed out by using the concept of moving average.
+Please stay tuned for my Github.
+Thank you so much for your patience and time.